-Paul Jordan is a familiar face on TV around the time of Eurovision and has appeared on BBC Breakfast, Sky News, BBC World, Five News as well as the 2011 documentary The Secret History of Eurovision which was broadcast across Europe.
-Since 2012 Paul has been the pundit for the BBC’s live coverage of the semi-finals.
-He has also appeared on Radio 5 Live, BBC Radio 2 and various network stations in the UK and abroad.
+Paul Jordan is a familiar face on TV around the time of Eurovision and has appeared on BBC Breakfast, Sky News, BBC World, Five News as well as several documentaries.
+He has also been the pundit for the BBC’s live coverage of the semi-finals for several years and has appeared on Radio 5 Live, BBC Radio 2 and various network stations in the UK and abroad.

 Whilst the Eurovision Song Contest is an event which is often dismissed as musically and culturally inferior, Paul’s research shows that different countries attribute different meanings to the event.
 In 2011 Paul was awarded his PhD, The Eurovision Song Contest: Nation Building and Nation Branding in Estonia and Ukraine, from the University of Glasgow and in 2014 he published his book, The Modern Fairy Tale: Nation Branding, national identity and the Eurovision Song Contest in Estonia.